cs-ed/impacts-afrewin/README.md

 ### Learning Activities

-*Describe the learning activities and how they will be incorporated into the class.
-For example, will they include class discussion, written reports, homework, or exams?
-Will the activity be a one-time lesson or used multiple times in class?*

 All learning activities for the year should be designed using the principles of Universal Design for Learning (UDL) to ensure an equitable learning experience for all students.
 The learning experiences need to be student-centered, relevant to the students' lives, offerring authentic choice and ways to incorporate the students' own backgrounds and interests.
 The activities should afford students opportunities to express their own creativity and to create solutions that solve personally relevant problems.